jbrannigan/family-tree-editor/README.md

 # Family Tree Editor

 A lightweight web app for editing a plain‑text family tree and viewing it as an interactive tree and SVG diagram.
-You can **focus** on a sub‑tree (🔍), **unfocus** to restore the full view, and **export** HTML / SVG / JSON (optionally just the focused view).
+You can **focus** on a sub‑tree (🔍), surface a **pedigree lineage** for the focused person, **unfocus** to restore the full view, and **export** HTML / SVG / JSON (optionally just the focused or pedigree view).
 You can filter the tree to find instances of a string.

 ---